Alex Wolf 🌈

 Engineering > Narrative

-If this resonates, youβre likely already carrying load.
+If this resonates, you’re likely already carrying load.

 This work can be done deliberately.

-Systemic Engineering is how I help teams and leaders
+systemic.engineering is how I help teams and leaders

-And find my terms here.
+Find my terms here.